Cow on a factory farm looking into the camera.

 On Election Day 2024, voters in Berkeley overwhelmingly voted to ban factory farming by supporting Measure DD—a historic moment for animal rights activists.
 World Animal Protection US was proud to be one of the many coalition members working across the country to help similar ballot measures this election season.

-While Berkeley does not have factory farms, this measure not only establishes that the city is committed to animal and environmental protection, but that no animals will ever be forced to ensure the cruelties of factory farming within city or county limits.
+While Berkeley does not have factory farms, this measure not only establishes that the city is committed to animal and environmental protection, but that no animals will ever be forced to endure the cruelties of factory farming within city or county limits.

 Local grassroots campaigns such as these ballot initiatives and city-wide legislation can have a ripple effect throughout the country.
 For example, Berkeley was one of the first cities in the United States to ban the sale of new fur.
 California has since implemented the fur ban statewide, which went into effect last year.